top of page

 Tony Moss

 Tony Moss, like Jon Hopkins, improvises and composes music specifically for psychedelic environments.
 Here he is on a podcast with Jon Hopkins and the awful Aubrey Marcus.
+Here is in on the "The Universe Within" podcast, titled "Ayahuasca, Music, & Myth"

 Steve Roach

 Steve Roach is one of the old masters of ambient music.
 In particular, his "Structures of Silence" is a part of psychedelic play lists.
 I have also experienced his music as background in an incredibly effective Mahamudra/Dzogchen retreat by one of the true masters (Daniel P Brown).
-I believe that it was an essential part of leading up, for mem to a near-psychedelic experience through meditation.
+I believe that it was an essential part of leading up, for me, to a near-psychedelic experience through meditation.

 I give Steve Roach the voice, explaining his "psychoactive music".